verhas/pyama/README.md

 Typically you will install pyama into your development environment and you create a `run.py` file in your development root directory.
 You can name it any way you want btw.
-It will be a pythong source file.
+It will be a python source file.
 The actual `run.py` of this project you can see above.

 Yes it was copied into this md file using pyama.
 This little program declares the configuration that, in this case, says we are using markdown and python source files and